ImMnan/Helm-crane-k8s/README.md

 helm lint <path-to-chart>
 helm template <path-to-chart>
 ```
-This will print the template helm will use to install this chart.
+This will print the template Helm will use to install this chart.
 Check the values and if something is missing, please make ammends.

 ### [6.0] Installing the chart